Create out-of-this-world Alexa skills with students in an hour, no Amazon device required.

 Video Companion

-• “This program really taught me a lot.
-I used to think artificial intelligence was only in movies and robots being smart like people, but I learned it’s also just tech that can respond to you and help you with everyday life.”
+• “I used to think artificial intelligence was only in movies and robots being smart like people, but I learned it’s also just tech that can respond to you and help you with everyday life.”

 High School Student, Mississippi